Permafrost/Tundra/README.md

       empty string values, empty IData documents, empty lists, and null values removed.

+* #### tundra.document:stringify

+  Converts all non-IData document and non-IData[] document list values in the given IData document to strings.

+  * Inputs:
+    * `$document` is an IData document whose values are to be converted to strings.
+    * `$recurse` is an optional boolean indicating if embedded IData documents and IData[] document lists should also have their values converted to strings.
+Defaults to `false`.

+  * Outputs:
+    * `$document` is the given IData document with all non-IData document and non-IData[] document list values converted to strings.

 * #### tundra.document:substitute

   Attempts variable substitution on each string value in the given IData